CMPS-6100/lab-05-template/README.md

 ## Turning in your work
 - At the top of `main.py`, **add your name**.
-- Once you have pushed your final submission to GitHub, go to Canvas and submit a link to your repository to the Canvas assignment for this lab.
+- Once you have pushed your final submission to GitHub, go to Canvas and submit your `main.py` file to gradescope to be autograded.
+There is a gradescope button at the bottom of the assignment page.

 ## Using Git
 - [Clone] your lab repository to your local device.